Nikozz84/TCPflood-edu/README.md

 # TCPflood-edu
 Simple TCP flooder

 Wellcome to the Doser flood script.
-First of all you need to choose IP (-d) and port (-p) of the victim machine.Argument -p is optional , you can leave this field empty and port will be setted automaticly to http (80).
+For using this script you have to choose IP (-d) and port (-p) on the victim machine.
+Argument -p is optional , you can leave this field empty and port will be setted automaticly to http (80).

 optional arguments: